Are New Cameras Overrated? The Winning Case For Buying Older Models

 Sensors with more robust dynamic range capabilities are vital for shooting landscape photography.
 If you're a wedding photographer, the slower medium format sensors won't do you justice speed-wise.
 But a quick and compact camera body will do the trick if you're into portraits or street life.

 Do you see how there is never a catch-all?
-Buying the perfect camera rig is an expensive investment, no matter which camera or lens combination you decide.
+Buying the perfect camera rig is an expensive investment, no matter which camera or lens combination you choose.
 Even if you're looking for a solid hybrid for photography and filmmaking, the headliner hyperboles should never be your sole relief.

 Research every component of the speculated body or sensor, inside and out.
 Compare your front-runner to its market competitor, and list any fundamental differences.
 And after cumulation, if you find that the latest drop from Canon, Fujifilm, or Sony is still your best choice, you know you've reached a restorative turning point.